-This article explains the BCG matrix in a practical way.
+BCG Matrix: this article explains the BCG Matrix in a practical way.
 After reading you will understand the basics of this powerful marketing and portfolio analysis tool.
 This article also contains a downloadable and editable BCG matrix template to get started.
 Enjoy reading!

 - The relative market share that a certain product or its business unit has with respect to the competition.